beast27000/Bird-Migration-and-Climate-Change-A-Data-Science-Experimentation-With-Real-Time-Simulation-VERSION-2/README.md

-# 🦅 Bird-Migration-and-Climate-Change-A-Data-Science-Experimentation With Real Time Simulation: VERSION 2
+# Bird-Migration-and-Climate-Change-A-Data-Science-Experimentation With Real Time Simulation: VERSION 2

-Welcome to **Bird-Migration-and-Climate-Change-A-Data-Science-Experimentation With Real Time Simulation: VERSION 2**, a data science project that simulates bird migration patterns across India while exploring the impact of temperature changes due to climate change.
+Welcome to **Bird-Migration-and-Climate-Change-A-Data-Science-Experimentation With Real Time Simulation: VERSION 2**, a data science project that simulates bird migration patterns across India, exploring the impact of temperature changes due to climate change.

-This interactive **Streamlit** application leverages historical bird observation and weather data to generate **real-time migration simulations**, visualized through **dynamic maps, charts, and animations**.
+This interactive **Streamlit** application leverages historical bird observation and weather data to generate real-time migration simulations, visualized through dynamic maps, charts, and animations.
 With multi-select filters for regions, bird types, and species, users can explore migration trends and download simulation data for further analysis.

-🔧 **Version 2 Highlights**:
-- Vectorized simulations for performance
-- Realistic temperature ranges (15–35°C)
-- Non-zero bird counts
-- Enhanced user interactivity
+**Version 2** is optimized with vectorized simulations, realistic temperature ranges (15–35°C), non-zero bird counts, and enhanced user interactivity, making it a powerful tool for conservationists, researchers, and data enthusiasts.

 ---